rhr18818/30_Days_JS_Challenge/README.md

 ## Let's Connect! 🤝

 Are you also taking on this challenge?
 Or just curious about my progress?
 Let's chat!
-Drop me a message or connect with me on [Your Preferred Social Media].
+Drop me a message or connect with me on - LinkedIn: [Ratul Hasan Rabbi](https://www.linkedin.com/in/ratul-hasan-rabbi/)

 Remember, the journey of a thousand lines of code begins with a single keystroke.
 Let's make these 30 days count! 💪😄